-Other information, including information on the compensation of directors and officers, the principal holders of its securities and on equity compensation plans, where applicable, is contained in the Corporation's Management Proxy Circular dated March 28, 2013 and prepared in connection with its last Annual Meeting of Shareholders held on May 7, 2013.
-Other financial information is included in the comparative consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2013.
+Other information, including information on the compensation of directors and officers, the principal holders of its securities and on equity compensation plans, where applicable, is contained in the Corporation's Management Proxy Circular dated April 2, 2014 and prepared in connection with its last Annual Meeting of Shareholders held on May 6, 2014.
+Other financial information is included in the comparative consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2014.

-The above-mentioned documents and news releases may be found on the Corporation's Website at http://groupetva.ca.
+The above-mentioned http://groupetva.ca. documents and ne ws releases may be found on t he Corporation's Website e at